 We licensed our drug candidate, BCX-1812, to Ortho-McNeil and to The R.W.
 Johnson Pharmaceutical Research Institute, which is in the process of conducting clinical trials.
 However, the FDA may not accept The R.W.
 Johnson Pharmaceutical Research Institute's clinical protocols, the Phase III clinical trials may not begin in 1999, or at all, and any Phase III clinical trials may not be successful.

 Even if The R.W.
 Johnson Pharmaceutical Research Institute completes the Phase III trials, we do not know when, if ever, it will receive FDA or foreign regulatory agency approvals for, or when Ortho-McNeil will begin marketing of, BCX-1812.
 If The R.W.
-Johnson Pharmaceutical Research Institute is unable to begin clinical trials as planned, complete the clinical trials or demonstrate the safety and efficacy of our compounds, we will not receive any revenues from BCX-1812.
+Johnson Pharmaceutical Research Institute is unable to begin clinical trials as planned, complete the clinical trials or demonstrate the safety and efficacy of our compounds, the loss of our future revenues that depend on the success of BCX-1812 will harm our business.
 Even if the results of The R.W.
 Johnson Pharmaceutical Research Institute's trials are positive, products are not likely to be commercially available for several years, if at all.

-IF WE OR OUR LICENSEES DO NOT OBTAIN AND MAINTAIN GOVERNMENTAL APPROVALS FOR OUR PRODUCTS UNDER DEVELOPMENT, WE OR OUR PARTNERS WILL NOT BE ABLE TO SELL THESE POTENTIAL PRODUCTS
+IF WE OR OUR LICENSEES DO NOT OBTAIN AND MAINTAIN GOVERNMENTAL APPROVALS FOR OUR PRODUCTS UNDER DEVELOPMENT, WE OR OUR PARTNERS WILL NOT BE ABLE TO SELL THESE POTENTIAL PRODUCTS, WHICH WOULD SIGNIFICANTLY HARM OUR BUSINESS BECAUSE WE WILL RECEIVE NO REVENUE

+We or our licensees must obtain regulatory approval before marketing or selling our future drug products.
+If we or our licensees are unable to receive regulatory approval and do not market or sell our future drug products, we will never receive any revenue from such product sales.
 In the United States, we or our partners must obtain FDA approval for each drug that we intend to commercialize.
 The FDA approval process is typically lengthy and expensive, and approval is never certain.
 Products distributed abroad are also subject to foreign government regulation.
 The FDA or foreign regulatory agencies have not approved any of our drug candidates.
+If we or our licensees fail to obtain regulatory approval we will be unable to market and sell our future drug products.
+We have several drug products in various stages of preclinical and clinical development, however, we are unable to determine when, if ever, any of these products will be commercially available.
 Because of the risks and uncertainties in biopharmaceutical development, our drug candidates could take a significantly longer time to gain regulatory approval than we expect or may never gain approval.
 If the FDA delays regulatory approval of our drug candidates, our management's credibility, our company's value and our operating results may suffer.
 Even if the FDA or foreign regulatory agencies approve a drug candidate, the approval may limit the indicated uses for a drug candidate and/or may require post-marketing studies.